-Don’t wait for someone else to take action: get involved with an existing student-led working group.
+Don’t wait for someone else to take action: get involved with an existing student-led public interest project team.
 At OPIRG, students define the issues, and OPIRG provides supports to make impactful outcomes possible.

 There are many ways students and community can become active citizens through OPIRG.
 We put volunteers to work on a wide range of tasks, from creating content for our blog to helping staff the Resource Centre.
 Our general volunteer category is built with students in mind with volunteer gigs to fit neatly into busy schedules.